bloombergindustry/fishtank-vue/src/components/Buttons.md

 &nbsp;

-See [Usage](#usage) to for steps on how to enable button components for usage in your template.
+See [Usage](#usage) for steps on how to enable button components for usage in your template.
 The following sub-sections describe each button component and their props.
 In Addition to the props unique to each button component there are [universal props](#universal-props) that apply to each button ( *with the exception of the FAB Button that is still in beta* ) .
 There are also [actions](#adding-actions) that can be added to each button component .

-*See the [Table of Contents](#table-of-contents) to jump directly to the section you need.
+*See the [Table of Contents](#table-of-contents) to jump directly to the section you need.*

 &nbsp;